i2 Analyze

 Download and extract the i2 Analyze toolkit onto a server.

-directory of your extracted i2 Analyze toolkit.
+Copy the examples/configurations/information-store-opal/configuration directory into the toolkit directory of your extracted i2 Analyze toolkit.

-directory as a reference.
+You must populate the configuration for your environment, use the src/configuration directory as a reference.
 This is the centralized i2 Analyze toolkit and configuration that you copy to your servers.

 Build the prerequisite images